America, tightening belt, warns Europe over its defense spending

-BRUSSELS (Reuters) - Defense Secretary Chuck Hagel cautioned NATO allies on Wednesday against using reductions in U.S. defense spending as an excuse to slash European military outlays.
+BRUSSELS, Feb 26 (Reuters) - U.S. Defense Secretary Chuck Hagel cautioned NATO allies on Wednesday against using reductions in U.S. defense spending as an excuse to slash European military outlays.

 Hagel arrived in Brussels two days after announcing U.S. plans to shrink America’s Army to pre-World War Two levels and make other controversial cuts, in the face of shrinking budgets and the end of 13 years of land wars in Afghanistan and Iraq.